Are expat kids happy?

 Me: It makes your heart break, doesn’t it?

 “Soon”?
-We’re here for four and a half years!
+We’re expecting to be here for four and a half years!

 And it’s not just from parents; I’ve had it said to me by teachers too.
 The children have also picked up on it and are repeating it to my daughter.